tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectClassifier.PNG">

+__2.3__ After the best classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons.
+This step requires a second genotypes.csv file from the user containing experimental grouping information for the unseen dataset.

+__To generate your own genotype.csv file: TODO__

-__2.3__ Repeat steps __1.3__ and __1.4__ with the parameters you used in stage 1.
+__2.4__ Repeat steps __1.3__ and __1.4__ with the parameters you used in stage 1.

 ***
-After the best classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons.
-This step requires a second genotypes.csv file from the user containing experimental grouping information for the unseen dataset.

 Additionaly, the second step of the pipeline sets aside a random sample of images equal to the number of validation images and equally distributed between experimental groups to serve as the performance estimate on the unseen data.
 This performance analysis requires user input in the form of .roi hand counts.
 This audit dataset is then used to calculate the same statistics as the validation dataset for comparison.
 ***